 Behind the Music

-These are short stories about each of the songs planned for our new album.
-We’ll be publishing a story for each song over the next months.
+These are short stories about each of the songs on our new album.

 The Flush theme song.
 The anthem.
 The song with a chorus lyric straight from the hair-metal 80s.
 But that’s not really what the song is about.
 Yes, it is our anthem and battle cry, and yes, it is ironic too, but most of all, it is our tribute to where we come from.